More detailed information about your orientation session will be emailed to you closer to your session.

 Your orientation program has been designed to be as informational and helpful as possible.
 Our goal is to provide you with the resources you need to succeed academically and find your place in the UT Austin community.

-If you are attending Freshman Orientation (June/July sessions only), you are required to stay in Jester Center residence halls for the duration of your session.
+If you are attending Freshman Orientation (June/July sessions only), you are required to stay in the residence hall for the duration of your session.
 On-campus housing is not provided for students attending Spring, Summer Term or August Orientation.
-For most students orientation begins with check-in early in the morning on the first day of their session.
+For most students, orientation begins with check-in early in the morning on the first day of their session.
 Incoming students should plan to be attending orientation between 8 a.m. on Day 1 and 2:30 p.m. on the final day.

 All orientation programs listed on the live schedule will take place in Central Standard Time.
 New Student Orientation information will include both self-paced and live programming.